giantmade/giant-plugins/README.md

 This will include a small set of plugins that are used in a large number of projects, but will not necessarily cover the full requirements.
 It will also provide a RichText field which can be used in other areas of the project
 The RichText field uses ![summernote](https://github.com/summernote/summernote/) for styling the WYSIWYG widget.

+Supported Django versions:

+- Django 2.2, 3.2

+Supported django CMS versions:

+- django CMS 3.8, 3.9

+> &#x26a0;&#xfe0f; Release 1.0.0 and above are NOT compatible with
+> versions < 1 due to model name changes and a migration reset.
+Only upgrade to
+> this version if you are aware of what changes need to be made

 ## Installation

 To install with the package manager, run: